Street children in Bangladesh: Organised crime

 Street children often have to work to survive.
 Some do so within the lower echelons of organised crime groups, whose leaders are called mastaans.
 These groups operate in slums across the country, particularly in Dhaka.

 In her book, The Gangs of Bangladesh: Mastaans, Street Gangs and ‘Illicit Child Labourers’ in Dhaka, criminologist Sally Atkinson-Sheppard conducted an in-depth study about the involvement of street children in organised crime.

 Organisations serving street children

 Street children often do not have the means to earn money because they are not educated.
 They are sometimes assisted by government agencies and local and international non-governmental organisations.

-Mojar School works for street children in Dhaka.
+Mojar School and LEEDO works for street children in Dhaka.
 INCIDIN Bangladesh has been working for the development of street children, especially those who are abused and sexually exploited.
 The United Nations Children's Fund (UNICEF) has also provided basic assistance and organised fundraising campaigns to better serve the needs of street children.